 If the library is closed, you can still return items in any drop box located on campus.
 On the following work day, we will check in your item with the previous day's date.

-Borrowers may put materials on hold when items are located at another Sheridan campus library.
-In such cases, the items will be shipped to the borrower's preferred campus.
+Borrowers may request items located at another Sheridan campus library.
+In such cases, the items will be shipped to the borrower's preferred campus library.

 As a current Sheridan student, faculty, or staff member, you have two options: